exosite-archive/exoline/docs/import_r.md

 # Data Import in R

-CSV files imported into R have NA values when .
+CSV files imported into R have NA values when all dataports aren't written at once.
 To work around this, you can use the [zoo package](http://cran.r-project.org/web/packages/zoo/index.html) to carry the last observation forward.

 ```
 $ exo read sensor1 humidity temperature gas event --limit=200 --header=name > sensor1.csv